AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/media-sets.md

 ## Everything You Always Wanted To Know About Sets

-Next to basic dynamic sizing and zoom, sets are probably the most widely used Dynamic Media Classic sub- product.
+Next to basic dynamic sizing and zoom, sets are probably the most widely used Dynamic Media Classic sub-product.
 Sets are essentially "virtual" assets that contain no actual images, but consist of a set of relationships to other images and/or video.
 The main appeal of sets is that they are mini-applications that are ready "off the shelf."
 By that we mean that each set viewer contains its own logic and interface so that all you have to do is call to them on the site.
 In addition, they only require you to track a single Asset ID per set, rather than having to manage all the member assets and relationships yourself.

 When you create a set, that set is managed as a separate asset that must be marked for publish and published before it can be served from a URL.
-In addition, all of its member assets must be published as well.
+All of its member assets must be published as well.

 ### Types of Sets